dominickmalzone/WeSplit/README.md

 We used the Ionic Framework, Angular 2 and Firebase to build WeSplit.

 ##Challenges we ran into
 We were both new to Angular 2 and the new version of the Ionic framework which complicated things a bit.
+We also had limited time to work on the project due to upcoming finals.

 ##Whats next for WeSplit
 WeSplit needs a few more things before we get to help the world manage their grocery lists and expenses.